Article · foundations

 What to read next

 The cost calculator shows you what multi-agent workflows cost at volume before you commit to a model stack.
 The AI agent picker helps you identify which platform category fits your use case.
 For the platform doing most of the orchestration heavy lifting on this list, the Paperclip review is the full breakdown.
+For why production agents fail before they reach orchestration scale, The Lethal Trifecta and AI Agent Observability are the next reads.

 About the author